npge/npge/README.md

 ```

 Pass argument `-DNPGE_STATIC_LINUX:BOOL=1` to after `cmake`
-to get static executables (on Debian, rebuild Qt statically
+to get static executables (on Debian, Qt 4 is not static!).
-to link against it statically).

 Build README.html: